ksu-cis400-fall2025/lectureNotes-Fall2025/pages/monSep29-notes.md

 	  ```
 	- Accessors and derived properties
+- **Derived properties**
+	- properties whose values are calculated from other data, not stored directly.
 - ### 3.
 Interfaces
 	- Declaring and implementing interfaces
 	- Why and when to use them